 The TCTF and TCDG (DES) components are delivered with a HDL testbench (either VHDL or Verilog) for each.
 These testbench is composed of several hundreds encryption and decryption calculations.
 The test vectors define the input parameters (d, key, crypt) and also the expected output of the block.
 The value generated by the DES module (or triple DES) is compared with the expected value.
-If they don't match, the "erreur" signal is asserted (high) and an error message is displayed on the simulator's standard output see note 1.
-The "erreur" signal is negated at the beginning of the simulation and remains low as long as no error is detected.
+If they don't match, the "erreur" signal is asserted (high) and an error message is displayed on the simulator's standard output end in the simulation and remains low as long as no error is detected.